kahinimehta/SocialRecognitionTask/script.md

 ### Practice Phase - Recognition Trial 2
 **Display shows:**
-- Message: "Amy is confident she's seen this before!"
+- Message: "Carly is confident she's seen this before!"
 - Red circle appears
-- Amy's slider animation (she clicks all the way OLD)
+- Carly's slider animation (she clicks all the way OLD)
 - Then participant's slider appears

 **What to say:**
-"Amy will also rate each image.
+"Carly will also rate each image.
 Sometimes she'll go first, sometimes you will.
-In this practice trial, Amy went first and rated it as OLD.
+In this practice trial, Carly went first and rated it as OLD.
 Now it's your turn to rate it."

 ---